 What should I bring to my health screening?

 All employee health requirements must be completed before you can start as a volunteer.
-This means that you will need to provide us with certain documentation or complete the necessary tests in our lab.
+This means that you will need to provide us with certain documentation or complete the necessary tests to ensure immunity..
 There is no financial charge for our services.

 At your health appointment, please bring:

 - Any documentation you have for childhood immunizations for MMR (measles, mumps, rubella) and varicella (chickenpox).
-If you do not have records, you’ll receive a lab slip to go to our lab and have blood titers drawn to prove immunity.
+If you do not have records, blood titers will be drawn to prove immunity.